I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_setvidpnsourceaddresswithmultiplaneoverlay3.md

 A DXGK_SETVIPNSOURCEADDRESS_OUTPUT_FLAGS structure that returns information from the driver.

-`pHDRMetaData`

-Pointer to a DXGK_HDR_METADATA structure indicating any metadata information that might be available.
-A NULL value indicates that no new metadata is available.

 `PlaneCount`

 The number of overlay planes in the ppPlanes list.

+`ppPlanes`

+An array of pointers to a DXGK_MULTIPLANE_OVERLAY_PLANE3 structures that specify the overlay planes to display.

 `pPostComposition`